BenjaminKakai/BenjaminKakai/README.md

 #### a Software Engineer
 ![Software Engineer](https://github.blog/wp-content/uploads/2021/01/102393310-07478b80-3f8d-11eb-84eb-392d555ebd29.png?fit=1200%2C630)

 My name is Benjamin Kakai.
-I am a software developer with three years of experience, currently working with Webmasters Kenya.
+I am a software developer with three years of experience.

-The main technologies we use are Next.js, NestJS, Express, and Node.js.
-The languages I mostly work with are JavaScript and TypeScript.
+I work extensively with Next.js, NestJS, Express, and Node.js.
+The languages I mostly use are JavaScript and TypeScript.
 Before this, I was using Java and Spring Boot.

 I have solid experience with API Gateway and microservice architecture.
 I'm also well-versed in building custom video and audio calling systems.
 I’ve worked on chat services, real-time chat integrations, and payment integrations using various APIs.